-Here you will find important and useful information that range from the Academic Schedule to our regulations and descriptions of all our programs.
-As we enter our 93rd year, we are so very proud at ACAD, each program is actively engaged in graduating students who become leaders in their fields.
+Here you will find everything you need for a successful academic year, from the Academic Schedule and descriptions of all our programs, to our regulations and other helpful details.

+As we enter our 94th year, we are so very proud that our Schools are actively engaged in graduating talented artists and designers who become innovators and leaders in their fields.